-San Diego Workers’ Compensation Bad Faith Lawyer
+San Diego, CA Workers’ Compensation Bad Faith Lawyer

 Workers’ compensation is an insurance measure that employers must provide in California to protect employees from on-the-job injury.
 If you suffer an injury while on the job, workers’ compensation kicks in to pay for medical costs and some percentage of your wages.
 Because workers depend on this for help after an injury – and because it’s state-mandated – workers’ compensation bad faith issues are particularly heinous.

 Workers’ compensation is the safety net California provides that pays employees who have suffered injuries on the job while they are unable to work.
 If you can’t work because of an injury and the workers’ comp insurer or employer refuses to pay, you need help from a San Diego workers’ compensation bad faith lawyer who understands the complications of local workers’ comp claims.